Doris and Sheehan fit for Ireland's England game

 The Leinster number nine was a late withdrawal from Ireland's opening win over Wales and his hamstring injury kept him out until his inclusion on the bench last weekend.

-Prior to his injury, Gibson-Park has established himself as Farrell's first-choice scrum-half and he returns to the starting team as veteran Murray is named in the replacements.
+Prior to his injury, Gibson-Park has established himself as Farrell's first-choice scrum-haIf and he returns to the starting team as veteran Murray is named in the replacements.

+Captain Johnny Sexton will be making his 60th and final Six Nations appearance and is set to become the tournament's all-time points scorer as he goes into the game level on 557 points with another Ireland fly-half great Ronan O'Gara.

-Ireland are aiming to secure their fourth Grand Slam, having achieved the feat in 1948, 2009 and 2018.
+The Irish are aiming to secure their fourth Grand Slam, having achieved the feat in 1948, 2009 and 2018.

 Ireland: Keenan; Hansen, Henshaw, Aki, Lowe; Sexton (capt), Gibson-Park; Porter, Sheehan, Furlong; Baird, Ryan; O'Mahony, van der Flier, Doris.